jontyms/neo-airpress/README.md

+> [!WARNING]
+> Python crypto no longer supports sha1 signatures which apple requires this package doesn't work any more

 # Neo-Airpress
 AirPress lets you create, sign and zip PKPass archives for Apple Wallet in runtime memory without a need for temporary files or directories.